-The bill amends and reenacts section 50-24.1-47 of the North Dakota Century Code to establish a family paid caregiver service pilot project, which aims to provide financial support to legally responsible individuals who offer extraordinary care to eligible individuals participating in Medicaid 1915(c) waivers.
-Key changes include the insertion of the term "paid" to clarify the nature of the caregiver service, and the department is tasked with managing and operating the project.
-The bill outlines the criteria for extraordinary care, which exceeds typical household activities and is essential for the health and welfare of the individual in need of care.
-Additionally, it mandates that payments made under this project must align with the rates for family caregiving in existing Medicaid waivers.
+The bill amends and reenacts section 50-24.1-47 of the North Dakota Century Code to establish a family paid caregiver service pilot project.
+This project aims to provide financial assistance to legally responsible individuals who offer extraordinary care to eligible individuals participating in Medicaid 1915(c) waivers, excluding those under the home and community-based services aged and disabled waiver.
+Key changes include the insertion of the term "paid" to clarify the nature of the caregiver service, and the department is tasked with managing and operating the project while adhering to legislative appropriations.
+The bill also outlines the criteria for extraordinary care and establishes that payments must not duplicate services already compensated through other Medicaid programs.

 Adopted by the Senate Human Services Committee: 50-24.1-47